Click here to listen to a reading of this blog:

 less conventional medication options on children, but it may be worth the discussion.

 Being told that your newborn baby has a lifelong condition, for which they will need to take medication daily for the rest of their lives, can be hugely overwhelming, so ensure that you utilise support from those around you.

 Children and teenagers that develop hypothyroidism usually have a family history of the disease.
 Parents may notice a change in their energy levels, concentration, mood and physical appearance.
 Weight gain despite no real change in their diet or exercise routine could indicate hypothyroidism, as well as a lack of appetite or energy to exercise as much as they used to.

 Children with undiagnosed hypothyroidism may appear to be ‘behind’ their peers in several ways, such as in height, mental development and missing school due to frequent illness.
 Female teenagers may experience period problems such as a delayed start to commencing their menstrual cycles, heavy, absent or irregular periods, possibly even accompanied by migraines.

 A full thyroid panel (consisting of TSH, Free T3, Free T4, Thyroid Peroxidase Antibodies,

-Thyroglobulin Antibodies and Reverse T3 if possible too) can give the most comprehensive overview of thyroid health, including diagnosing if a child or teenager has hypothyroidism.
+Thyroglobulin Antibodies) can give the most comprehensive overview of thyroid health, including diagnosing if a child or teenager has hypothyroidism.
 However, as hypothyroidism is most often diagnosed in middle aged women, many doctors may not think to check children with symptoms for thyroid disease, so you may need to really insist that levels are checked.

 Where Can I Order Testing From?